 Workers have strong unions and can affect their daily work

-Our strategy for securing that people are not exploited making Icebug products has relied heavily on working directly with a few good footwear factories, and second-tier suppliers for key components, spending a lot of time at sight checking that conditions are acceptable.
+Our strategy for securing that people are not exploited making Icebug products has relied heavily on working directly with a few good footwear factories, and second-tier suppliers for key components, spending a lot of time on site, checking that conditions are acceptable.

-Working at footwear factory today is different from the days of Nike sweatshop scandals.
-Factories must have a high standard to get operation permits from government and to pass third party audits.
+Factories must have a high standard to get operation permits from government and to pass third-party audits.
 They also have to create an inviting environment for the workers.
-Our factories are all high-level factories with a high level of workmanship quality, proper safety and cleaning systems, together with recreational opportunities.
+Our factories are all high level in workmanship quality, proper safety and cleaning systems.
 Workers have strong unions and can affect their daily working times, the company lunch menu, salaries and healthcare.
-Dormitories are not an issue in Vietnam, workers live with their families and commute either with their scooters or public transportation.
-Our Cambodian collaboration-factory has arranged buses to transport their workers.
+Workers live with their families and commute either with their scooters or public transportation.

 Icebug operates according to the following 9 principles, as a basic sustainability level that we expect at all levels of the Icebug value chain.
 We have set a time table (see pdf below) for the next steps.
 Due to the Corona situation the time table might be delayed as we cannot travel to visit the factories.

 1. Icebug endorses and strives to comply to the following international declarations:

 * The United Nation’s Universal Declaration of Human Rights (https://www.un.org/en/universal-declaration-human-rights/)

 * The International Labor Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work https://www.ilo.org/declaration/lang--en/index.htm